 If you currently live on-base, please leave a review for your fellow military families at PCSgrades.com

 With so many military personnel in the area, as well as a growing population of retirees who choose to stay in the area, the housing market has boomed tremendously in the past 10 years.
 The rental market is vast and diverse, so most families don’t have any trouble finding a place to call home.
 If buying is more your speed, there are several “A-Graded” REALTORS® reviewed on PCSgrades.com who specialize in finding a home in your price point and desired area.
 Let them help you find a place where you can hang your hat.

 The Jacksonville Community

 Jacksonville is the closest “city” to the base.
-Incorporated in 1842 and named after President Andrew Jackson, Jacksonville has been constantly and consistently morphing and growing to meet the needs of it’s ever expanding population.
+Incorporated in 1842 and named after President Andrew Jackson, Jacksonville has been constantly and consistently morphing and growing to meet the needs of its ever-expanding population.
 There is a nice variety of grocery options and restaurants, a reasonable amount of shopping options, 2 movie theaters, local parks, splash pads, a roller rink, a trampoline park, an indoor bounce arena and soon, a YMCA!
 The area also hosts a diverse faith community with a myriad of types of worship available.
-Check out this local Facebook page for lots of info!
+Surrounding Jacksonville

 The Surrounding Area

 Sneads Ferry is a popular place for many families to live, as it’s easily accessed out a dedicated gate that’s close to Stone Bay.
 It’s a quiet fishing village, but you can reach Jacksonville proper in about 25 minutes for shopping and other activities.
 It’s also quite close to the community of Topsail Beach, which is a sweet tourist spot with many local restaurants and a bit of neat shopping.